isovalent/cilium-grafana-observability-demo/README.md

-# Cilium Grafana Obserability Demo
+# Cilium Grafana Observability Demo

-This demo walks through setting up a Kubernetes cluster, installing Cilium, and using it with Grafana to monitor your applications using the HTTP L7 visiblity from Hubble.
+This demo walks through setting up a Kubernetes cluster, installing Cilium, and using it with Grafana to monitor your applications using the HTTP L7 visibility from Hubble.

 ## Setup